meenakshiSuresh09/Restaurant-Sales-Analysis/README.md

 ## What I Learned
-Data cleaning is 80% of the work — but the insights make it worth it! 📊
+Data cleaning is 80% of the work — but the insights make it worth it.